How It Works

 We want municipal data.
 A guide for cities.

 Municipal officials, this one's for you.
-Submit these indicators one by one using this form, or by batch using this worksheet.
-Only through your generous transparency is the process of informing citizens and progressing towards healthier, more efficient, and carbon neutral cities possible.
-View submitted data in the NCL Open Database or provide feedback on the indicators and process.
+Submit these indicators one by one using this form, or by batches using this worksheet.
+Only through your generous transparency is the process of informing citizens and progressing towards healthier, more efficient, and carbon-neutral cities possible.
+View submitted data in the NCL Stat Tracker or provide feedback on the indicators and process.

 A guide for citizens

 We live in the information age, but still can't answer some of the most important questions.
 How does your city stack up to its peers on climate: a leader or a laggard?

 Find your city on the Hub map to see what has been submitted to the NCL Stat Tracker.
 Watch the training webinars to learn to navigate the database, visualize data, and speak to the media.
 Finally, provide feedback on the process & indicators to help improve next season.

 Get your Hub started here

 At the core of each Hub are citizens from all walks of life committed to solving the climate crisis, including over 1000 Climate Reality Leaders who form the Canadian contingent of an international community of 22,000 global citizens.